 Evaluating a Major

 You need to have your major evaluated at least one academic quarter before you plan to graduate.
-The major evaluation is done by your faculty advisor.
-Once your faculty advisor has approved and signed off on your major evaluation, you submit it to the Registrar along with your Degree Application.
+In most cases the major evaluation is done by your faculty advisor, using Degree Works.

-For most of our majors, your faculty advisor is in the Department of Mathematics and will be listed on the Plan of Study you submitted when you declared your major.
-If you have forgotten who your faculty advisor is, or have difficulty contacting your faculty advisor, please contact the math department office at Math.firstname.lastname@example.org.
+For most of our majors, your faculty advisor is in the Department of Mathematics and is listed on the Plan of Study you submitted when you declared your major and in your Degree Works record.
+A list of our major programs, the relevant faculty advisors, and their contact details, can be found here.
+If you have forgotten who your faculty advisor is, or have difficulty contacting your faculty advisor, please contact the Math Department office at Math.firstname.lastname@example.org

-For some joint majors with other academic departments your primary faculty advisor is in the other department; the major evaluation process starts in that other department, and it may follow a different process established by that department.
-A list of those advisors can be found on the Declaring a Major page.
+For some joint majors with other academic departments your primary faculty advisor is in the other department.
+In that case the major evaluation process starts in that other department, and it may follow a different process established by that department.
+A list of those majors, the relevant advisors and their contact details can be found on the Declaring a Major page.

-Get a copy of the relevant major course requirements through the Course Catalog
+A copy of the relevant major course requirements through the Course Catalog.

-Get a pdf copy of your original Major Plan of Study form.
-If you cannot find a copy of your Plan of Study form, contact the math department office at Math.email@example.com.
+- A copy of your original Major Plan of Study form.
+If you cannot find a copy of your Plan of Study form, contact the Math Department office at Math.email@example.com

-It is your responsibility to confirm that your Major Evaluation form or Degreeworks record has reached the Registrar.
+It is your responsibility to confirm that your Degree Works record reflects all the agreements reached and the relevant approvals.

 Satisfying the requirements for completion of a major is distinct from meeting the requirements for a degree.
 For example, to get a degree from Western you must complete 60 upper division credits (courses numbered 300 or higher); your major alone probably does not require 60 upper division credits.
 Similarly, Western requires completion of a Writing Proficiency requirement; that requirement can often be met by a course that also meets a major requirement (such as Math 419) but can also be met by courses outside the major (e.g. English 302, Technical Writing).